2010: Bill Anderson

 The Laura’s Legacy Award recognizes individuals who have made an outstanding contribution toward the preservation of Laura’s legacy.

 The award is presented at each LauraPalooza conference to someone nominated by membership of the LIWLRA and past winners and voted on by the Board of Directors.

-- made a major contribution toward preserving the legacy of Laura Ingalls Wilder in some way (please describe in your nomination)
+- has made a major contribution toward preserving the legacy of Laura Ingalls Wilder in some way (please describe in your nomination)

-- still living
+- is still living

 2012: Barbara Walker and Shirley Knakmuhs